mxenabled/react-native-widget-sdk/README.md

 * Install the SDK via npm.
 * Generate an authenticated SSO widget url.
 * Import the widget into your project providing it with the needed configuration including the SSO URL.
-* Interact with the widget via `postMessages` and callback function props.
+* Interact with the widget via `window.postMessage` and callback function props.

 ### Acquiring Platform keys